 Rather than engineering future iPhones to work with the same interface as all Android phones — at which point, Apple would stand to miss out on the very lucrative market of accessory licensing that it's always enjoyed — reason suggests that the company would rather ditch ports entirely, and turn to Qi induction as its common charging solution.
 Qi is, of course, the wireless charging framework shared by all smartphones releasing today.

 But what else could a port-free iPhone allow?
 Theoretically, eliminating the device's largest ingress point would improve durability and water resistance.
-It could also assist in making handsets thinner down the line, though given the rapidly accelerating size of batteries across the industry and the advent of especially energy-hungry 5G networks, it's probably a safer bet that iPhones in 2021 will be larger and perhaps thicker than those on sale today.
+It could also assist in making handsets thinner down the line, though given the rapidly accelerating size of batteries across the industry and the advent of especially energy-hungry 5G networks, it's also possible that iPhones in 2021 will be larger and perhaps thicker than those on sale today.

 iPhone 13 notch and TrueDepth camera

 The iPhone 11 series' iconic notch, which dates back to 2017's iPhone X, may be reduced into a narrower and more slender form for the upcoming iPhone 12 range.
-However, it's important to note that Apple supposedly experimented with ditching the notch entirely for its yet-to-be-released 2020 flagships, but that design has reportedly been tabled for future models.
+However, it's important to note that Apple supposedly experimented with ditching the notch entirely for its 2020 flagships, but that design was ultimately tabled.